5 Key Technology Decisions for a Scalable MVP

-There are 5 significant technical decisions that startups should consider before they start building a scalable MVP.
+There are 5 significant technical decisions that startups should consider before they start building a minimum viable product that is scalable.

 Microservices architecture has become a buzzword now.
-You go to any seminar or talk, and you will find this as a hot cake selling fast.
+You go to any seminar or talk, and you will find the idea selling like a hot cake.
 It got the thrust from OSS platforms like Netflix and others after it helped accelerate the development and deployment of such platforms and services.
 The accolades are well-earned.
 But is it a must for all?
 I say, ‘No.’